 The property, dubbed ‘the house that time forgot’, was still in private ownership, being occupied by the reclusive and eccentric Harpur-Crewes until it passed to the National Trust in 1987.

-The delightful Georgian town of Melbourne (pop.
-4,404 in 2018), the jewel of South Derbyshire and birthplace of Thomas Cook the travel pioneer, is just two miles away.
+The charming Georgian town of Melbourne (pop.
+4,404 in 2018), the jewel of South Derbyshire and the birthplace of Thomas Cook the travel pioneer, is just two miles away.

 Close by is Stanton Causeway, a scheduled Ancient Monument, and Swarkestone Bridge where on 5 December 1745 Bonnie Prince Charlie abandoned his march on London and turned back to Scotland.